-In making a decision regarding the appropriate level of support, we will refer to a Graduated Response which includes:
+In making a decision regarding the appropriate level of support, we will refer to a Graduated Approach which includes:

 – A move toward a Statutory Assessment of Educational Need – involving consideration by the Local Authority, working co-operatively with parents, the school and other agencies, as to whether a the child’s special educational needs require an Education, Health and Care Plan.